-5. Check your custom counters summary and click Finish. ? × Add Custom Report Completing the Custom Report Wizard You have successfully configured your custom report.
-Your new report contains the following counters: • Privileged Time (%) (Average in the selected interval) .
-User Time (%) (Average in the selected interval) Click Finish to complete this wizard.
+Add Custom Report ? $\times$

+Completing the Custom Report Wizard

+You have successfully configured your custom report.
+Your new report con following counters: ntains the

+Privileged Time (%) (Average in the selected interval)

+User Time (%) (Average in the selected interval)

+IDERA Click Finish to complete this wizard.

+< Back Finish Cano el